SecDevOps-jmcdonough/fortisoar-lab/README.md

   ![FortiAnalyzer API User](images/faz-setup-03.jpg)

 ### Task 3 Connect FortiGate to FortiAnalyzer

+Traffic logs from the FortiGate will be sent to FortiAnalyzer to then be ingested by FortiSOAR

 1. Login to FortiGate web interface
     * Credentials are displayed using `terraform output`